-ICHRE offers world-class teaching in the history of education – broadly defined – through our unique History of Education MA and via contributions to the BA Education Studies.
+ICHRE offers world-class teaching in the history of education – broadly defined – through our contributions to UCL’s BA Education Studies degree, MA Education and PhD supervision.
 All courses are taught by research-active specialists in social and educational history.

 BA Education Studies